-This bank was founded in 1645 and is the oldest bank ever established in France.
+This is one of the TOP banks in France.
+It was founded in 1645 and is the oldest bank ever established in France.
 The employee range of the bank is over 72,000 individuals and has over 3900 branches all across France.
 The bank is offering services ranging from private and personal banking to lending for estate and technology businesses.
 It boasts of 32.5 million customers, generating €17.5 billion revenue and a net income of € 3.5 billion via a 2018 report

 6. Credit Cooperatif

 This is among the most famous cooperative banks established in France.
 The bank is not that old and founded in 1989 having an employee strength of over 2000 individuals.
 The main aim of the bank is the establishment of mutual organizations, work committees, trade associations, and small businesses.
 This is a private company bank that also provides the usual banking service such as deposits, savings, and current accounts.
 Its banking services focus mainly on savings and loans albeit offering traditional banking services.
 It is valued at € 1.391 billion in equity, € 51.2 million in net profit, and generates revenue total of € 406.3 million as per a 2011 report.

 7. La Banque Postale